petzval/btferret/README.md

 ```

+## 3-11 BeetleIN Server

+BeetleIN is a simple way of using an Android phone or tablet as a touch screen input/output device
+for a Raspberry Pi without doing any Android programming.
+All the coding is done on the
+Raspberry Pi in Python or C. The connection is made from the Android device via Bluetooth LE.

+There are two components: the BeetleIN Android
+app, and server code that runs on the Pi and waits for Android
+devices to connect.
+Python/C instructions set up clickable buttons, drop-down selection lists, check boxes, text input boxes, or
+send text and graphics to the Android for display.
+So the Android can be used as a touch-screen input
+device, an output screen, or a mixture of both.
+A sister [BeetleIN repository](https://github.com/petzval/beetlein) contains the server library
+and full documentation showing how to write
+your own code.
+BeetleIN uses the same btlib.c/h files as btferret.

-## 3-10 Blue Dot Server
+## 3-12 Blue Dot Server

-A simple way to control a Pi from an Android device is
+Another simple way to control a Pi from an Android device is
 the [Blue Dot app](https://bluedot.readthedocs.io).
 It connects as a
 classic client to a Pi listening as a classic server, and displays a pattern of dots.
 Tapping
 the dots sends command messages to the Pi.
 No programming is needed at the Android end.
 There is